In order to demonstrate Uppy file uploader and Transloadit’s file encoding service on this website, we capture and store information about you.

 Google will use this information to analyze your usage of our platform and to create reports about the activities on our platform.
 The IP address that will be sent to Google as a result of Google Analytics will not be connected to any other data on Google.

-You can avoid any cookies being saved by changing the settings in your browser accordingly.
-Please be aware that if you choose to do so, you might not be able to make full use of our website and all of its features.
+You can avoid any cookies being saved by changing the settings in your browser.
+Please be aware that if you choose to do so, you might not be able to make full use of our website and all its features.
 You can also prevent the analysis of your browsing behavior on our platform through Google Analytics by installing the following browser plugin: http://tools.google.com/dlpage/gaoptout.

 Google, Inc. (“Google”) head quarters are located at “1600 Amphitheatre Parkway Mountain View, California 94043, USA”.

 You may be able to configure your browser or our website to restrict cookies or block all cookies, if you wish.
 If you disable cookies, you may find that this affects your ability to use certain parts of our website.
-For more information about cookies and instructions on how to adjust your browser settings to accept, delete or reject cookies, see the www.allaboutcookies.org website.
+For more information about cookies and instructions on how to adjust your browser settings to accept, remove or reject cookies, see the allaboutcookies.org website.

-If you require a countersigned copy of our DPA, please reach out to support.
+If you need a countersigned copy of our DPA, please reach out to support.